 - Agreeing to use the price on a specific date (and at a specific time) in the future; or,

-- Agreeing to a specific value, but also agreeing to adjust that value if the price increases or decreases by a certain percentage during the couple’s divorce proceedings.
+- Agreeing to a specific value but also adjusting that value if the price increases or decreases by a certain percentage during the couple’s divorce proceedings.

 Another option is to sell the couple’s marital cryptocurrency to convert it into cash.
-This eliminates any divorce-related concerns pertaining to an increase or decrease in value while the couple’s divorce is pending.
+This eliminates any concerns about an increase or decrease in value while the couple’s divorce is pending.
 Of course, this option may be undesirable for a spouse who wants to continue investing and generating returns.
-More-creative options are available as well, and the key is to find a solution that is agreeable for both spouses.
+More creative options are also available, and the key is finding a solution that is agreeable for both spouses.

 Disclosing (and Uncovering) Cryptocurrency During an Arizona Divorce

 Under Arizona law, both spouses are required to disclose their assets at the outset of the divorce process.
-This requirement exists to ensure that both spouses have a clear understanding of the assets that are on the table and that no assets go overlooked during the divorce process.
+This requirement ensures that both spouses have a clear understanding of the assets on the table and that no assets go overlooked during the divorce process.